 - Slice in half using a bread knife.
 Feel free to toast the inside of the bread, on the grill mode of your oven to get the center crispy if it is how you like your burger buns.

-- Add lettuce, tomato slice, grilled onion and beef patties or any toppings you like.
-I recommend my sugar free homemade ketchup as a sauce.
+- Add lettuce, tomato slice, grilled onion and beef patties, or any topping you like.
+I recommend my sugar-free homemade ketchup as a sauce.

-- You can store them up to 5 days at room temperature.
+- You can store them for up to 5 days at room temperature.
 I recommend wrapping the burger buns into a clean towel to keep them moist.
-You can toast them or bring back to the oven few minutes before serving if you want them to crisp a little more.
+You can toast them or bring them back to the oven for a few minutes before serving if you want them to crisp a little more.

-- You can also freeze those buns up to 3 months in zip bags.
+- You can also freeze the buns for up to 3 months in ziplock bags.
 I recommend slicing the buns in half before freezing.
 Defrost on a cooling rack the day before, at room temperature.
-Toast or rewarm in the oven to had some crisp on the crust.
+Toast or rewarm them in the oven to add some crispiness to the crust.